 I am a lifelong Presbyterian.
 I was raised in the Trinity Presbyterian Church in Columbia where I learned from my parents that faith in God was not a Sunday only event.
 It was through my family and church that I learned the biblical stories of God’s tremendous love for me in Jesus Christ and where I came to accept this for myself.

 In my sermons I seek to be relational.
 I believe that church should be a place where we can really struggle with the hard questions of life and ask God for guidance.
 We may not always find the answers but at least we should feel like God and God’s people have heard our cries, petitions, and thanksgivings.
 Church should be a place where we feel we can be accepted and nurtured even if we have tremendous doubts.
+The community of faith should also be a place where we acknowledge the difficult issues facing our community and nation and listen to how the Scriptures speak to our time.
+The community of faith must provide a welcoming and accepting environment to all people regardless of any categories we place upon one another.

 I am married to Kathryn.
-Kathryn is the Director of Christian Education at Unity Presbyterian in Fort Mill.
+Kathryn is the Director of Christian Education at Unity Presbyterian Church in Fort Mill.
 We have three children: Rebecca is a college graduate living now in Virginia, Mary Kathryn is a student at Wofford College, and James is a high school student.

 Please contact me and I would be more than willing to answer any questions you may have about Allison Creek Presbyterian Church or direct you to someone who can.